ShravannJain/ShravannJain/README.md

-I model stuff using Blender and am learning front-end web development.
+I do 3D modeling and sometimes build websites